Li Xiong

-Li Xiong (李雄) (274 – 11 August 334), courtesy name Zhongjuan (仲雋), also known by his posthumous name as the Emperor Wu of Cheng (Han) (成(漢)武帝), was the first emperor of the Ba-Di-led Cheng-Han dynasty and commonly regarded as its founder (although some historians date Cheng-Han's founding to Li Xiong's father Li Te).
-Li Xiong's declaration of himself as the Prince of Chengdu in late 304 (and thus independence from the Jin dynasty, Sima Ying being the Jin-sanctioned Prince of Chengdu) is commonly regarded as the start of the Sixteen Kingdoms era.
+Li Xiong (李雄) (274 – 11 August 334), courtesy name Zhongjuan (仲雋), also known by his posthumous name as the Emperor Wu of Cheng (Han) (成(漢)武帝), was the first emperor of the Ba-Di-led Cheng-Han dynasty and commonly regarded as its founder.
+(Note: Some historians date Cheng-Han's founding to Li Xiong's father Li Te.)
+Li Xiong's declaration of himself as the Prince of Chengdu in late 304 (Note: This was also a declaration of independence from the Jin dynasty, as Sima Ying was the Jin-sanctioned Prince of Chengdu.) is commonly regarded as the start of the Sixteen Kingdoms era.
 The Book of Jin describes Li Xiong as a beautiful-looking and courageous man who was over two meters tall.

 Participation in his father's and uncle's campaigns

-Li Xiong, Li Te's third son, by his wife Lady Luo, was first mentioned in history as having been commissioned by his father as a general in winter 301, after his father had defeated a surprise attack by Xin Ran (辛冉), the chief aide to the Jin governor of Yi Province (modern Sichuan and Chongqing) Luo Shang and had been urged by the Qin Province (秦州, modern eastern Gansu) refugees that he led to assume imperial powers.
-However, he did not come to the forefront of the action until spring 303 when Li Te, after a major victory over Luo, carelessly believed Luo's request for a truce (against the advice of Li Xiong himself and of Li Te's brother and Li Xiong's uncle Li Liu).
+Li Xiong, Li Te's third son, by his wife Lady Luo, was first mentioned in history as having been commissioned by his father as a general in winter 301, after his father had defeated a surprise attack by Xin Ran (辛冉), the chief aide to the Jin governor of Yi Province (Note: modern Sichuan and Chongqing) Luo Shang, and had been urged by the Qin Province (秦州, modern eastern Gansu) refugees that he led to assume imperial powers.
+However, he did not come to the forefront of the action until spring 303 when Li Te, after a major victory over Luo, carelessly believed Luo's request for a truce (Note: against the advice of Li Xiong himself and of Li Te's brother and Li Xiong's uncle Li Liu).
 Luo subsequently made a surprise attack and killed Li Te in c.March.
-The remnants of Li Te's army made Li Liu their leader and were able to fight back, but when Li Xiong's older brother Li Dang (李蕩) then died in battle, Li Liu became convinced that he should surrender to Jin authorities, against the advice of Li Xiong and another of Li Xiong's uncle, Li Xiang (李驤).
+The remnants of Li Te's army made Li Liu their leader and were able to fight back, but when Li Xiong's older brother Li Dang (李蕩) then died in battle, Li Liu became convinced that he should surrender to Jin authorities, against the advice of Li Xiong and another of Li Xiong's uncle, Li Xiang.
 Li Xiong then, without Li Liu's knowledge, made a surprise attack against Jin forces, forcing them to withdraw.
 From that point on, Li Liu trusted and followed Li Xiong's judgment.
 In c.October 303, Li Liu grew ill and, before his death, appointed Li Xiong his successor.